SEED BALL STEWARDSHIP GRANT KIT

 Seed Balls and Bees

-Since urbanization and modern agricultural practices have decreased pollinator habitats, it is important to bolster the nutritional landscape for bees and other pollinators.
+Since urbanization and modern agricultural practices have decreased pollinator habitats, it is essential to bolster the nutritional landscape for bees and other pollinators.
 One way to do this is to take action by planting more food for our foraging friends!
-At Planet Bee, we make seed balls full of California poppy seeds with all our local students and visitors at public events.
+At Planet Bee, we make seed balls full of native wildflower seeds endemic to the area with our students and visitors at public events.

 Seed Ball History and Impact

-Making seed balls is an ancient agricultural technique, which has regained popularity in modern times.
+Making seed balls is an ancient agricultural technique that has regained popularity in modern times.

 Masanobu Fukuoka was a Japanese philosopher and natural farmer born in 1913, and is the person often attributed with improving and popularizing this planting technique.

-“Fukuoka believed that tillage over large areas is laborious, destructive to soil health, and ultimately not needed and thus a waste of time and energy.
-Thus, seed balls have become an important aspect of many natural farming and conservation enterprises around the world.”
+“Fukuoka believed that tillage over large areas is laborious, destructive to soil health, and ultimately unnecessary and thus a waste of time and energy.
+Thus, seed balls have become an important aspect of many natural farming and conservation enterprises worldwide.”
+Andrew Schreiber, Permaculture Research Institute

 A Community-Driven Success Story